JChua03/Cyclistic/README.md

 ## Scenario

 I am a junior data analyst in a marketing analyst team at Cyclistic, a bike-share company in Chicago.
-Director of marketing believes that company's future success depends on maximizing the number of annual memberships.
+Director of Marketing believes that company's future success depends on maximizing the number of annual memberships.

 ## About Cyclistic